Site Homepage - Reunitedfamily Carr Homepage < > O'Keeffe Homepage

 Why refresh your page ?

 Your computer likes to give you information as fast as possible, So it stores each webpage you visit for a predetermined time on your computer.
 If you revisit a website within that time, your computer will show you the page it has stored.
 If the page has been updated with new information you will not see it unless you "refresh" your page.
-This is done by going to "View" on the top of the page and select - Refresh - from the dropdown menu
+This is done by going to "View" on the top of the page and select - Refresh - from the dropdown menu or right-click and choose Reload

 If you ever get a 'page error' or 'page not found' when browsing try the 'Refresh' button on your browser